Term loans, credit lines and more for established businesses with APRs from 5.9%–18.65%

 What types of business loans does Capital One offer?

-Capital One offers several different types of business financing that cover most basic business needs.
-These include term loans, lines of credit, equipment loans and more.
+Capital One offers several different types of business financing that cover most basic business needs. including term loans, lines of credit, equipment loans and more.

 Business term loans

 This type of financing is designed for large, one-time expenses: The immediate cost of bringing on new staff, buying office supplies and furniture for a new space.
 The only business cost you can’t use it for is real estate.
-Qualify for this loan and Capital One gives your business a lump sum of funds starting at $10,000.
-Your business then pays it back plus interest in fixed monthly repayments over a loan term of up to five years.
+Capital One funds loans starting at $10,000.
+Your business then pays back the principal and interest in fixed monthly payments over a loan term of up to five years.

 - APR range: 5.9%–18.65%